 • Free public festival: streets and plazas are open‑access; no general ticket.
 Official site.

 • Viewing tips: arrive early for the main processions and the ritual washing of San Blas (“Lavatorio de San Blas”).
-Programme & info.
+Program & info.

 GOOD TO KNOW